 For me, depression first struck when I was 27.
 I experienced it very much as something that was superimposed on top of me rather than something that was me.
 As a result, I identified very distinct ill and well selves.
 For the first several years, my illness was episodic; when I was sick I was very sick, and when I was in remission I was completely well.

 As my illness has evolved, it’s become treatment-resistant, and remission just doesn’t happen anymore.
-That’s led to an identity shift where I’ve had to fuse the distinct well and ill selves into a more unified self with living with illness.
+That’s led to an identity shift where I’ve had to fuse the distinct well and ill selves into a more unified self living with illness.
 That has mostly involved letting go of a lot of the well me that used to exist.
 Along with that came a sense of mourning, almost.
 It was hard to let go of that well me identity, but eventually, it really wasn’t serving me anymore.

 Now, my self is indistinguishable from my illness.
 That doesn’t mean that the illness is all that I am; what it does mean that the depression is present in all of the aspects of myself and my life.
 There’s no part of my life where depression is absent, so I suppose I am depression, although linguistically, that’s rather odd.
 Still, depression does not capture all of me.
-I think being a mental health blogger has allowed me to feel more grounded in that hybrid of inextricably intertwined selves.
+Being a mental health blogger has allowed me to feel more grounded in that hybrid of inextricably intertwined selves.

 The inevitability of illness identity construction